mbay-ODW/MAC2C8Y/README.md

 # Cumulocity Example on how to trigger Events with an Amazon Dashbutton
 This is an example for sniffing data packages inside a network and filtering connection packages.
 This can be used e.g. to make Amazon Dashbuttons trigger Events and thus whole actions in Cumulocity.
+In this example I used an Amazon  Dashbutton, since they are cheap and easy to use (see section).
+The Event how ever can be used as a Smart Kanbas inside a storage system.
+However any other device registartion can be used such as iPhones within a network or Laptops.
+Some manufactures due to energy saving reasons deactivate the connection to the wireless network such that a "new" device within the network might not be "new" within the network.
+Be carefull!

 Cumulocity is an IoT platform that enables rapid connections of many, many different devices and applications.
 It allows you to monitor and respond to IoT data in real time and to spin up this capability in minutes.
 More information on Cumulocity IoT and how to start a free trial can be found [here](https://www.softwareag.cloud/site/product/cumulocity-iot.html#/).